Enmn/KickNoSub/README.md

   <p align="center">
-    A unified project that provides both a Python tool and a Chrome extension for extract direct stream URLs from Kick VODs easily.
+    A unified project that provides both a Python tool and a Chrome extension for extract direct stream URLs from Kick.
     <br />
     <a href="https://github.com/Enmn/KickNoSub"><strong>Explore the repository »</strong></a>
     <br />